alex-hhh/ActivityLog2/doc/session-df-notes.md

 * *alt*, *calt* are the altitude (as recorded by the device) and corrected altitude
 * *grade* is grade (incline) at the current point, as a percentage
-* *dst* is distance traveled in meters since the start of the activtiy
+* *dst* is distance traveled in meters since the start of the activity
-* *distance* is traveled since the start of the activtiy using the most convenient metric.
+* *distance* is traveled since the start of the activity using the most convenient metric.
 Can be Km or Miles or yards and meters (for swim activities)